ROTATOR CUFF TEARS

 These tears are the common cause of loss of motion and function, stiffness, shoulder pain and weakness.
 They are the most common injury of the shoulder yet are often difficult to fix surgically.

-Surgery versus stem cell therapy for rotator cuff tears
+Surgery versus regenerative therapy for rotator cuff tears

 Surgical operation involves cutting into tendons then stitching them back together, after which the tendons are immobilized for long periods of time.
 This only makes the muscles and tendons weaker.

-Pinnacle Integrated Health’s stem cell treatment for rotator cuff tears
+Pinnacle Integrated Health’s regenerative treatment for rotator cuff tears

 Pinnacle Integrated Health offers a non-invasive and effective alternative to surgery and other traditional treatments for rotator cuff tears.
-Our same-day in-office procedure reduces recovery time, pain and the risk associated with traditional surgery.
+Our same-day in-office procedure can help reduce recovery time, pain and the risk associated with traditional surgery.

-The platelet rich plasma (PRP) releases growth factors which are able to accelerate the healing process by stimulating the movement of stem cells towards the affected site and making the conditions in the affected area more conducive to repair.
-The growth factors nourish and guide the stem cells throughout the process of rebuilding and strengthening the damaged tissue.
+The platelet rich plasma (PRP) releases growth factors which are able to accelerate the healing process by stimulating the movement of regenerative cells towards the affected site and making the conditions in the affected area more conducive to repair.
+The growth factors nourish and guide the regenerative cells throughout the process of rebuilding and strengthening the damaged tissue.

-When is PRP and stem cell therapy used for rotator cuff repair?
+When is PRP and regenerative cell therapy used for rotator cuff repair?

-PRP and stem cell therapy have been successfully applied in the following cases of rotator cuff damage; as an alternative to:
+PRP and regenerative cell therapy have been successfully applied in the following cases of rotator cuff damage; as an alternative to:

 - Conventional treatments such as cortisone shots, medication and physical therapy, particularly if the pain and decreased range of motion persists despite these treatments.